15 Oct Even IRD is confused by the Holidays Act

 As if things weren’t complicated enough already, they’ve added statutory holidays into the mix.
 They then go on to discuss 4 week entitlements and 8% which have got nothing to do with statutory holidays.

 The IRD Holiday Pay Tax Calculator is similarly confusing.
 It doesn’t reflect the way in which holidays are paid out in practice.
-If you took this example of an employee’s final pay from the Department of Labour and tried to apply the calculator to it you’d soon be confounded.
+If you took an example of an employee’s final pay from the Department of Labour and tried to apply the calculator to it you’d soon be confounded.
 On the second step you have to choose whether the holiday pay was:

 4 weeks of regular salary/wage